Salenzo/SLZEE/README.md

 Ŝalenzo Equation Editor 2
 =========================

-An incomplete engine for typesetting mathematical formulas with bitmap fonts and bitmap outputs.
-The quality is, needless to say, far coarser than other tools such as TeX; it is nevertheless much smaller in size.
+An incomplete and unstable engine for typesetting mathematical formulas with bitmap fonts and bitmap outputs.
+The quality is, needless to say, far coarser than other tools such as TeX; it is nevertheless much smaller than those tools in size.
 There's only one bitmap font with a very limited character set, after all!

 This is a complete rewrite of SLZEE 1, which was written in Ruby and a mess, in C99, and now it seems even messier.